ajzno26/OS/README.md

     $ wc < invalid_file
     invalid_file: File not found

-The output redirection operator '>' redirects the standard output of the last sub-command of a command.
-"Cat" to display the content of the file.
+The output redirection operator '>' redirects the standard output of the last sub-command of a command. 'cat' displays the content of the file.

     $ ls -l > hello.txt
     $ cat hello.txt